Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Evidence route

-Turn results into a workbook, decision record, board summary, ACT pack, or implementation sprint scope.
+Turn results into a workbook, decision record, board summary, ACT pack, or sprint scope.

 After the result